andy5995/zigdeck/README.md

 A library that creates and shuffles a deck of cards from which you can draw

-The code builds but it's not yet complete.

 Tested with the the development version of [zig](https://ziglang.org/) (may not build with the last release).